-Carla Comey, Eurythmy Teacher, Faculty Administrator, Rudolf Steiner College, Bachelor of Arts in Waldorf Education 1984 – 1986; Eurythmy Spring Valley, Diploma in Eurythmy, 1986 – 1990; Emerson College, Certificate in Pedagogical Eurythmy 1990 – 1991; half-time Faculty Administrator duties as outlined in the job description, 4 grades periods and 3 preschool and kindergarten periods eurythmy.
+Carla Comey, Faculty Administrator, Eurythmy Teacher, Rudolf Steiner College, Bachelor of Arts in Waldorf Education; Eurythmy Spring Valley, Diploma in Eurythmy; Emerson College, Certificate in Pedagogical Eurythmy; Carla is both our Faculty Administrator and still continues to teach eurythmy as part of her FA position.
 21 years of Waldorf teaching experience including 8 years of class teaching, 20 years of eurythmy teaching and 13 years of math teaching.
 Teacher at WSRF since fall 2001, founding member of the Pedagogical Council.

 Larry Smith, Business Administrator, University of New Hampshire Bachelor of Arts in Political Science; Colorado State University Masters in Business Administration; Administrative responsibilities include serving on the following committees: Administrative Council; Administrative Staff; Human Resources; Finance; Tuition Adjustment; Family Assistance; Community Development; Buildings and Grounds; Ex-Officio member Board of Trustees; First year at WSRF; Member Carbondale Rotary Club.

 Anne Menconi, Community Development Administrator, Savannah College of Art and Design/Fort Lewis College: B.A. in Historic Preservation and Design; Indiana University School of Philanthropy: Principles & Techniques of Fundraising; Has worked in early childhood and youth development since 1999.
 Executive Director of international youth developmental agency; developed renown curriculum studied by Harvard, University of Texas, and child psychology research entities.
 Focus on prevention, intervention & treatment.
-Administrative responsibilities include Administrative Council, Development/Fundraising, Marketing, Enrollment, and community outreach, relationships, and strategic partnerships.
+Administrative responsibilities include Administrative Council, development/fundraising, marketing, enrollment, community outreach, relationships, and strategic partnerships.
 14 years of youth development work including home schooling her own children with a Waldorf Curriculum.

-Thea DeRudder, Handwork Teacher, Wesleyan University Bachelor of Arts, Studio Arts and German Studies Double Major 1999-2003; Antioch University Waldorf Teacher Training 2007- 2010; 19 periods per week- 2 with each grade of Handwork, 2 of Practical Arts with 3rd Grade, 1 Seasonal Crafts with 2nd Grade; Faculty representative on the Board of Trustees, Community Development Committee, Hands and Heart Committee, Winterfaire & Mayfaire; Parent outreach: Handwork group 1 morning per week; 6 years of teaching at WSRF: 3 as Handwork assistant, 2 as a class teacher, 1 as Handwork Teacher.
+Thea DeRudder, Handwork Teacher, Wesleyan University Bachelor of Arts, Studio Arts and German Studies Double Major; Antioch University Waldorf Teacher Training; Handwork, Practical Arts, Seasonal Crafts; Faculty representative on the Board of Trustees, Community Development Committee, Hands and Heart Committee, Winterfaire & Mayfaire; 8 years of teaching at WSRF.

-Hannah Jackson, Student Support, Appalachian State University, Bachelor of Science in Special Education and Psychology with a Minor in German; Antioch University of New England, Masters in Education with Certification in Waldorf Education, 1999-2001; Association for a Healing Education, Certification as a Waldorf Remedial Educator, 2000-2003;10 years of Waldorf teaching, 7 at WSRF.
+Hannah Jackson, Student Support, Appalachian State University, Bachelor of Science in Special Education and Psychology with a Minor in German; Antioch University of New England, Masters in Education with Certification in Waldorf Education; Association for a Healing Education, Certification as a Waldorf Remedial Educator; 12 years of Waldorf teaching, 7 at WSRF.

 Chris Harrison, Specialty Music Instructor and Instrumental Winds, Illinois State University, Bachelor Degree Music Education.
 While growing up in the suburbs of Kansas City, Chris had the opportunity to participate in many different kinds of ensembles from marching bands to full symphony orchestras.
 It was during this time he knew teaching music to kids was going to be in his future.
 After graduating college, Chris moved to the Roaring Fork Valley and immediately began performing professionally with multiple local bands.
 Chris now brings his experience and passion for music and teaching into our classroom providing the opportunity for our Waldorf students to learn modern woodwind and brass instruments and be part of an exciting group learning experience.